Life Coaching 101: How Do I Get My First Coaching Client?

 A curriculum is separate from the coaching methodology.
 It’s the material you use.

-For example, let’s say you’re leading clients through the DreamBuilder Program as a DreamBuilder Coach, which is 12 weeks long.
+For example, let’s say you’re leading clients through the DreamBuilder Program, which is 12 weeks long.
 There would be 12 weeks’ worth of curriculum they would go through on top of the weekly coaching sessions.

 Our Life Mastery Consultants have a more extensive curriculum of programs to serve their clients.
 These programs are the pinnacle of 50 years of our founder’s study of transformational and spiritual principles that create reliable change.